-Summary Chart.
-On the following page is a summe, chart of Planned Unit Development District options and underlying zoning requirements, for reference purposes only.
-The text sections preceding the chart provide the full PUD requirements.
+4109 Summary Chart.
+The following is a summary chart of Planned Unit Development District options and underlying zoning requirements, for reference purposes only.
+The text sections preceding the chart provide the full planned unit development requirements.

-PUD Underlying Zoning Designations Land Use Categories Available Intent TE ST ST N S'ER I B'ER HONLEZUMB COUNTY, CU CIPUD: Cluster Incentive • A/R 35+ Agricultural Residential Phased residential cluster development to allow for home site development while retaining 75% of the parcel in agricultural production or Common Open Space.
+Planned Unit Development Underlying Zoning Designations Land Use Categories Available Intent CIPUD: Cluster Incentive ◆ A/R 35+ ◆ Agricultural◆ Residential Phased residential cluster development to allow for home site development while retaining 75% of the parcel in agricultural production or Common Open Space.
 Allows for development of up to 3 home sites per 35 acres.
-Standards for residential clusters are the same as A/R 3-9 or R-3 MHPUD: Mobile Home Urban Services Zone Residential The MHPUD allows for variation from standards for mobile home and RV parks to meet PUD design flexibility objectives provided that significant adverse impacts are mitigated.
-INDPUD: Industrial Industrial Zone Urban Services Zone Industrial Agricultural and Residential uses allowed, but are subordinate.
+Standards for residential clusters are the same as A/R 3-9 or R-3 MHPUD: Mobile Home ◆ Urban Services Zone ◆ Residential The Mobile Home Planned Unit Development allows for variation from standards for mobile home and RV parks to meet PUD design flexibility objectives provided that significant adverse impacts are mitigated.
+INDPUD: Industrial Industrial ZoneUrban ServicesZone Industrial Agricultural and Residential uses allowed, but are subordinate.
 For predominantly industrial uses.
 Threshold Standards apply, but may be exceeded based on an approved PUD Plan that mitigates significant adverse impacts.
-COMPUD: Commercial Commercial Zone Urban Services Zone Commercial Agricultural and Residential uses are allowed, but are subordinate For predominantly commercial uses.
-Threshold Standards apply, but may be exceeded based on an approved PUD Plan that mitigates significant adverse impacts. and one of the second GPUD: General A/R 35 + A/R 10-34 A/R 3-9 USZ Agricultural Residential Commercial Industrial Mixed Allows for flexible design and mixed uses.
+COMPUD: Commercial Commercial ZoneUrban Services Zone Commercial Agricultural and Residential uses are allowed, but are subordinate For predominantly commercial uses.
 Threshold Standards apply, but may be exceeded based on an approved PUD Plan that mitigates significant adverse impacts.

-4201 Establishing a PUD.
+4201 Establishing a Planned Unit Development.